lupto/ember-pcb/checklists/schematic-checklist-akashl.md

   * [x] EMBER should never exceed 100 mA
 * [x] Thermal calculations for all large / high power ICs
 * [x] Specify heatsinks as needed
+  * [x] Thermal vias on regulator ICs connect to ground plane